reinaldoleal/mv/README.md

 Run `json-server --watch src/app/shared/mock/db.json`

+# Attention

-# Attention: Before running the CNESApp application, it is necessary that the Webservice CnesApi is running
+## Before running the CNESApp application, it is necessary that the Webservice CnesApi is running

 ## Further help